cdktf/cdktf-provider-azurerm/docs/eventgridEventSubscription.python.md

 ###### `is_not_null`<sup>Optional</sup> <a name="is_not_null" id="@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscription.putAdvancedFilter.parameter.isNotNull"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscriptionAdvancedFilterIsNotNull">EventgridEventSubscriptionAdvancedFilterIsNotNull</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscriptionAdvancedFilterIsNotNull">EventgridEventSubscriptionAdvancedFilterIsNotNull</a>]

 is_not_null block.